 Mr F sadly died.
 His death certificate confirmed Mesothelioma.

 His son picked up the claim.
 Corries’ investigated it with him.
 No other witnesses could be traced.
 Using our best efforts we presented the case to the Defendant.
-The case was resisted but after lengthy negotiations a compromise settlement was reached.
+The case was resisted but after lengthy negotiations a compromised settlement was reached.

-Howard Bonnett, who settled the case said:
+Howard Bonnett, who settled the case said

 “Solicitors tend to brag about the cases that do well.
 However we are often instructed to make claims after someone has died or with very limited information.
 In this case Mr F’s son had the foresight to speak his father about his asbestos exposure.
 It was this evidence that convinced the defendants to pay the claim.

-Asbestos Claim – Five Step Plan
+Five Step Plan

 - Take the time to speak to your family member about their exposure to asbestos

 - Write down when and where they were exposed and if they can remember the names of any employers and any places they can remember